tsoernes/zed/crates/assistant_tools/src/enhanced_terminal/description.md

 - Canceled jobs report state:"canceled" and can still return full_output.

 Safety denylist:
-- Certain destructive / risky patterns are blocked unless allow_dangerous:true is explicitly set (or you modify environment overrides below).
+- Destructive / risky patterns are blocked by default.
+To run a matching command you must set allow_dangerous:true in the tool input AND have the global setting agent.enhanced_terminal_allow_dangerous=true.
-- Current built-in patterns (substring match, case-insensitive): rm -rf / mkfs
+- Built-in dangerous patterns (substring match, case-insensitive): rm -rf / mkfs
   :(){:|:&};: